 Sometimes having a woman who has been through what you’re going through on your team can help you to feel empowered.
 Doulas are generally moms themselves, and passionate about helping women have positive birthing experiences.

 Your birth is a personal experience that you’re likely to remember for the rest of your life.
 So, it is understandable that you want to have the best experience possible.

 These tips will help you with HOW to prepare for labor mentally.
-And you’ll do an awesome job birthing your baby.
+And I’m confident that you’ll do an awesome job birthing your baby.